 In bids, the most binary way that you can measure success is a win or loss.

-But one of the nice things about using tools like Turtl that have more analytical capabilities is if we send an email to a customer, we can go beyond whether it’s been opened to see how many pages they read and how many minutes they spent in that document or on an individual page.
+Using a tool like Turtl, with more analytical capabilities, we can go beyond seeing whether an email to a customer has been opened.
+With Turtl, you can see how many pages they read and how many minutes they spent in that document or on an individual page.

 The integration of different applications to determine success is really where the magic happens.
 We have great solutions to build content, we have a CRM system, we have an asset management system, and many other tools at our disposal.